callumberry55-a11y/PoetrySuite/TAX_AND_DISTRIBUTION_SYSTEM.md

 - They enter the user's balance immediately
 - They become subject to monthly tax starting the next month

+**Weekly Equivalent:** 140 points per user (20 × 7 days)

 ### How It Works

-1. Every week, the system distributes 10 points to each user
+1. Every day, the system distributes 20 points to each user
 2. Points are added to `points_balance` in `user_profiles`
-3. Distribution is tracked in `weekly_distributions` table
+3. Distribution is tracked in `daily_distributions` table
-4. Users can spend these points immediately with only the 1.5% purchase tax
+4. Users can spend these points immediately with only the 2% purchase tax
-5. At the beginning of next month, if balance > 0, the 5% monthly tax applies
+5. At the beginning of next month, if balance > 0, the 10% monthly tax applies

 ## Automatic Tax Inflation